ZealynxSecurity/Glif_LiquidityMinerLP/PreAudit-Report.md

 ## Where to find the tests

 You can find the tests in various folders:

-`The "onchain" folder is used to compile Halmos tests as they are configured through mocks since native FV testing is not available for onchain contracts`

 - Foundry in the `test/Fuzz` folder
 - Echidna in the `src/Echidna` folder